heschy/Stargate-Generator/index.md

 1. Create a cylinder
 2. Create a complex Naquadah Material
 3. ᐰpply the Naquadah Material to the cylinder
-4. Apply a simple Geometry Node tree to the Cylinder.
+4. ᐰpply a simple Geometry Node tree to the Cylinder.
-5. Tidy up unused Materials wich has been created by the Addon.
+5. Tidy up unused Materials wich has been created by the ᐰddon.
 ```
 ## ᐰbout